KO’s Cottage Collection

 The houses’ primary purpose, that Ms. Woerlen mentioned, is to house teachers.
 The houses are particularly useful to settle young teachers in the area, Ms. Woerlen explained.
 “It’s a hiring incentive to some of our new hires.
 Moving into the Hartford area has a high cost, and living on campus can be extraordinarily valuable for new teachers to the area.”

-For example, English teacher Cameron Biondi lives in one of the houses and he said it helped persuade him to come to KO.
+For example, English teacher Cameron Biondi lives in one of the houses and said it persuaded him to come to KO.
 “It’s very helpful,” he said.
-“I’m a teaching apprentice, and there are a lot of similar jobs at boarding schools.
-Part of the enticement [at boarding schools] is dorms, and day schools can’t do that.
+“I’m a teaching apprentice, and there are a lot of similar jobs at boarding schools.”
+“Part of the enticement [at boarding schools] is dorms, and day schools can’t do that.
 So part of my arrangement is living on campus, which is definitely a plus.”

 The final house that KO owns is the Head of School’s house, which shares a driveway with 111 Outlook.

 As for the future of the vacant houses, it’s difficult for the school to find a proper use for them.
 “We’ve been looking at refurbishing the brown house, to possibly make way for it to be used as a maintenance shed,” Director of Facilities Larry Marciano said, “but it’s hard to expand the footprint of the campus.
 The town is very restrictive about that.”